-Electives - Students select at least 4 courses totaling a minimum of 14 hours with at least two of those courses including labs to fulfill the major requirement of 22-24 semester hours of upper-division courses in biology.
+BIO 499Special Topics or any BIO 4XX1-4Electives - Students select at least 4 courses totaling a minimum of 14 hours with at least two of those courses including labs to fulfill the major requirement of 22-24 semester hours of upper-division courses in biology.
 Students in the Pre-Health Concentration are encouraged, but not required, to choose upper-division electives from this list.